htarold/free_ranger/readme.md

 `free_ranger` can be run without a filter if you want to simplify it, but the filter is cheap insurance against noise and spurs.

-The received signal consists first of transmitter noise, then transmitter ringing, then a pause, and finally the reflection.
+The received signal consists first of direct noise from the transmitter, then transmitter ringing, then a pause, and finally the reflection, as can be seen [here](trace-tank-length.bmp).
+Ringing stops after about 600us, after which there is nothing until around 3.5ms where the comparator is repeatedly triggered (yellow and blue traces cross).

 For simplicity, the receiver is always on, so it hears the noise and ringing but the code ignores them.
-Most of the transmitter noise comes through the rails and is ultimately due to transmitter current spikes.
+Some of the transmitter noise comes through the rails and is ultimately due to transmitter current spikes.

-Even after the code has shut down the transmit transducer, it will ring (mechanically oscillate) for about 600us.
-This ringing is picked up by the receiver as a direct signal and can interfere with the reflection.
-This is the reason objects less than 600us distant (about 18 inches) cannot be discerned: the reflection is swallowed up by the ringing.

 After filtering, the signal then goes through the gain stage.
 The total gain of both stages is about 100.